Across the world each year, there are hundreds of cultural festivals that celebrate the unique beliefs and traditions belonging to a specific region.

 17. The Gathering of Nations (USA)

-For the past 37 years, the Gathering of the Nations has been an event where Native American people come together to celebrate their culture through performances, dancing, singing, and camaraderie.
+For the past 37 years, the Gathering of the Nations has been an event where Native American people come together to celebrate their culture and history through performances, dancing, singing, and camaraderie.

 Unofficially launched in 1983, the event officially took on the name Gathering of Nations in 1984.